crispinprojects/talkcalendar/README.md

 * [Geany](https://www.geany.org/) is a lightweight source-code editor (version 2 now uses GTK3).
 [GPL v2 license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)

 * [Sqlite](https://www.sqlite.org/index.html) is open source and in the [public domain](https://www.sqlite.org/copyright.html).

-* [Flite](http://www.festvox.org/flite/) Flite (festival-lite) is a small fast portable speech synthesis system.
-The core Flite library was originally developed by Alan W Black and the history of the project together with other contributors can be found [here](https://github.com/festvox/flite).
-Flite is free software and the core code has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
-It is an official Debian package and labeled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).

 * [Debian](https://www.debian.org/)